kcollinson60/Accident-Alert-Bot/README.md

 # Accident-Alert-Bot
-A bot that uses the Waze website to send accident alerts to discord
+A bot that uses the Waze website to send accident alerts to discord and now *SQL* :-)

 # Basic Setup and dependancies
 Testing on Ubuntu 22.04